-- Weeds, insects, diseases, and environmental stress can influence the effectiveness of a fertilizer program and reduce yields. - Nitrogen applied to spring barley after the boot stage or at excessive rates can increase lodging hazard and produce higher protein levels. - Early planting of spring barley usually produces higher yields; however, it can increase the potential for disease. - Starter or pop-up fertilizers have had limited success.
+- Weeds, insects, diseases, and environmental stress can influence the effectiveness of a fertilizer program and reduce yields. - Nitrogen applied to winter barley after jointing or at excessive rates can increase lodging hazard and produce higher protein levels. - Lodging of winter barley is a common production hazard with recommended production practices.
+Reduced N rates may help to minimize lodging losses in highly productive fields. - Early planting of winter barley usually produces higher yields; however, it can increase the potential for disease. - Starter or pop-up fertilizers have had limited success.
 Starter fertilizers have been most effective when soils were cold and root growth could be stimulated by a readily available supply of both P and N. - Avoid banding high amounts of fertilizer close to the seed.
 High amounts of N and K can result in salt damage during germination. - Banding fertilizer improves N and P use efficiency.
 Consequently, if applying N, P, or both in a band, cut the recommended fertilizer application rates by 10 to 15 percent.